SpotIM/spotim-integration-docs/social-kit/README.md

 ## Before You Begin
 Before using the Spot.IM Social Kit, you will need your Spot.IM `Spot ID`.
 You will also need to create a `Post ID` for each article or page that you want to display the Social Kit on.
 You can use any alphanumeric value as a `Post ID`, but it must be unique to each page.
 See the following section for [best practices for creating Post IDs](#best-practices-for-creating-post-ids).

-Additionally, your article pages will need to contain [OG Tags](https://blog.kissmetrics.com/open-graph-meta-tags/) tags.
+Additionally, your article pages should contain [OG Tags](https://blog.kissmetrics.com/open-graph-meta-tags/) tags.
 OG tags are meta tags that define the title, type, preview image, and other attributes of each article on your website.
 Each page must contain these tags in order for the Popular in the Community to generate previews of the article.

 ### Best Practices for Creating Post IDs
 A Post ID can be any alphanumeric value that uniquely identifies a page.
 Post IDs can contain the following characters: